 To spur volume Bats initially won’t earn trading fees.
 It will charge those providing price-improving orders for individual investors the same amount it rebates the brokers of those retail customers.
 Usually exchanges earn the difference between the fee and credit.
 While the biggest markets charge incoming orders and use those funds to pay liquidity providers, some exchanges reverse who pays and is paid to attract users with different trading and financial priorities.

 Bats will start its program with 20 securities.
-Half, including Apple Inc. (AAPL), Citigroup Inc., Facebook Inc., the Direxion Daily Financial Bull 3X Shares (FAS), and the SPDR S&P 500 ETF Trust, will have rebates and fees of 25 cents per 100 shares.
+Half, including Apple Inc. (AAPL:US), Citigroup Inc., Facebook Inc., the Direxion Daily Financial Bull 3X Shares (FAS:US), and the SPDR S&P 500 ETF Trust, will have rebates and fees of 25 cents per 100 shares.
 Five stocks and exchange-traded funds in this group have prices above $100.

 Direct Edge Holdings LLC has no immediate plans to introduce a price-improvement program specifically for retail traders, according to Brian Harkins, chief operating officer at the Jersey City, New Jersey-based equities exchange operator.
 The firm said Nov.
 12 it would offer separate pricing to member firms acting on behalf of individual investors.
 That pricing will go into effect on Dec.
 17, the day of Bats’s new program, Direct Edge said on Nov.
 27.